jllopis/docker-mosquitto/README.md

 docker-mosquitto
 ================

-Mosquitto MQTT Broker on Docker Image (under 8MB).
+Mosquitto MQTT Broker on Docker Image.

 # Version

-**mosquitto** v1.4 (devel branch)
+**mosquitto** v1.4

 This version implement MQTT over WebSocket.
 You can use an MQTT JavaScript library to connect, like Paho: http://eclipse.org/paho/clients/js/

 # Build

-Use the provide _Makefile_ to build either, the **mosquitto** binaries or the full image.
+Use the provide _Makefile_ to build the image.

-The the binaries are built inside a docker container (Ubuntu 14.04) built for this.
-The binaries are extracted to a **mosquitto.tar.gz** file that will be injected to the final **mosquitto container**.

-## Build the binaries

-    $ sudo make mosquitto

-Now you have a newly created **mosquitto.tar.gz** with the binaries installed.
-The tar file does not contain man pages nor any configuration file.
-See below to know how to add config files to the image.

 ## Build the Mosquitto docker image

     $ sudo make

-It will use the existent **mosquitto.tar.gz** if it exist or will create a new one if it doesn't.

 You can specify your repository and tag by